lgtateos/Geovisualization-with-Blender/README.md

 #### Basic object selection and interaction

 __Objects__ are basically everything that you see in the 3D view.
-They include 3D objects, lights and camera.
+They include 3D objects, lights, and cameras.
 You can select any object in the scene using the mouse right-click.
 Selected objects are highlighted in orange so you can easily distinguish them.
-Use the 3 axes (i.e., handles) to move the object in your preferred direction.
-To select multiple objects, press and hold `control` key and right click on objects to add to your selection.
-You can rotate objects by pressing `R` keyboard button, or scale objects using `S` key.
-Note that when you are transforming an object, a numeric output on the left bottom of the 3D viewport will give you more precise feedback on how much you moved, rotated or scaled an object.
-You can delete the object by selecting it, pressing `delete` key and selecting ok.
+Use the 3 axes (the handles) to move the object in your preferred direction.
+To select multiple objects, press and hold the `Ctrl` key and right click on objects to add to your selection.
+You can rotate objects by the pressing `r` keyboard button, or scale objects using `s` key.
+Note that when you are transforming an object, a numeric output on the left bottom of the 3D viewport will give you more precise feedback on how much you moved, rotated, or scaled an object.
+You can delete the object by selecting it, pressing `Delete` key and selecting OK.

 Other Complementary resources for learning blender interface [Blender manual](https://docs.blender.org/manual/en/dev/interface/index.html)